-MBRF Publishes Scientific Books On Renewable Energy, Global Warming, And Climate Change
+MBRF publishes scientific books on renewable energy, global warming, and climate change

-(MENAFN- Dubai PR Network) Dubai, UAE, 6 January 2025- As part of the outputs of the Dubai International Program for Writing (DIPW), an initiative undertaken by the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), a new collection of scientific books has been published by the program in Arabic.
-The books were prepared by Macao Group Publishing's scientific team and were later translated into Arabic under the supervision of Dr. Ghanim Al Samarrai.
+(MENAFN- Orient Planet Group) Dubai, UAE, 6 January 2025- As part of the outputs of the Dubai International Program for Writing (DIPW), an initiative undertaken by the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), a new collection of scientific books has been published by the program in Arabic.
+The books were prepared by Macao Group Publishing’s scientific team and were later translated into Arabic under the supervision of Dr. Ghanim Al Samarrai.

 The latest publications include Waseela Mustafa Hamam’s translation of the book ‘Renewable and Alternative Energy’.
 The book explores the influence of global warming on climate change around the globe, such as glacier melting, droughts, heatwaves, off-season rains, and seasonal shifts.
 Furthermore, the book focuses on fossil fuels, which are a non-renewable energy source that will eventually be depleted.
 Fossil fuels account for around 80–85 percent of global energy, with renewable energy accounting for the remaining 15–20 percent.
 Considering the rising need for energy, relying on fossil fuels would exacerbate global warming, emphasizing the critical need to produce sustainable and renewable energy.